sorentwo/soren-website/_posts/2013-07-23-subsecond-resolution-in-rails.md

 ---
 layout: default
-summary: Inconsistent timestamps in Rails
+summary: Fixing inconsistent timestamp serialization in Rails 4
 ---

 The de-facto standard for representing dates and times is [ISO8601][0].
 The